-NEORT++ is pleased to present "Beautiful Medium," a solo exhibition by Goki Muramoto.
+NEORT++ is pleased to announce "Beautiful Medium," a special exhibition of materials co-organized with Goki Muramoto.

 Overview